 - Erase all debt with the exception of my one remaining student loan.
 No pass.

 - Travel internationally at least once.
 Pass.

 - Get rid of anything that I own that is not actively serving me.
 Pass.

 - Become conversational in Spanish.
 No pass.
 Not even close.

 - Become a proficient surfer.
 Semi-pass.
-I practiced a LOT, and most definitely improved.
-But I wouldn’t consider myself proficient (yet).
+Honestly, between COVID shutdowns and a hard wipeout, I studied tons, but practiced little.
+I wouldn’t say I’m proficient (yet).

 - Try at least one new body or mind experiment.
 Pass.

 - Read a book a month.

 - Post at least one blog post a month on www.tripp.life.